takahm6/RepData_PeerAssessment1/PA1_template.md

 max.steps.itv <- mean.steps.time[which.max(mean.steps.time$x),c("Group.1")]
 ```

-The maximum nember of steps, 'r max.day', are taken during the interval of 'r max.steps.itv'.
+The maximum nember of steps, 206.1698, are taken during the interval of 835.

 ## Imputing missing values